arianecrestani/Flag-quiz/README.md

 - See the points for each time
 - The points are getting for the correct answer and as faster as you can!

-- if is hit the target in 1 second earn 5 points.
+- if it hit the target in 1 second earn 5 points.

-- if is hit the target in 2 seconds earn 4 points
+- if it hit the target in 2 seconds earn 4 points

-- if is hit the target in 3 seconds earn 3 points
+- if it hit the target in 3 seconds earn 3 points

-- if is hit the target in 4 seconds earn 2 points
+- if it hit the target in 4 seconds earn 2 points

-- if is hit the target in 5 seconds earn 1 point.
+- if it hit the target in 5 seconds earn 1 point.

-- if is more then 5 seconds earn 1 point
+- if is more than 5 seconds earn 1 point

 - See the highest record even if the page was reloaded